-Table 2 shows the predicted annual bifacial gains in energy (Equation 4) and measured sixmonth bifacial gains in energy (Figure 19).
-Since the measured bifacial gains were derived from only six months of data and are not representative of annual solar angle ranges, the measured and predicted bifacial gains are not expected to match exactly.
+Table 2 shows the predicted annual bifacial gains in energy (Equation 4) and measured twelvemonth bifacial gains in energy (Figure 19).
 A range of albedo values was used for each bifacial gain prediction, based on the albedo measurements presented in Sections 3.1.1 and 3.1.2.

 In most cases, the predicted and measured values were similar.
-S15Wht modules had slightly higher bifacial gains than predicted, but this may be related to the time of year (mostly summer) when additional irradiance reaches the backside of these modules (when the sun is north of east or north of west).
 Equation 4 is not meant to apply to tilt angles beyond 35°, yet still closely matches the measured bifacial gains for S90 modules.
-The measured bifacial gain for the vertical east-west (W90) modules (123% to 136%) was significantly higher than the 90% bifacial gain predicted by the Design Guide, which was at least partially due to the backside of the bifacial module facing east and benefitting from cooler morning module temperatures (Figure 14).
+The measured bifacial gain for the vertical east-west (W90) modules (116% to 132%) was significantly higher than the 90% bifacial gain predicted by the Design Guide, which was at least partially due to the backside of the bifacial module facing east and benefitting from cooler morning module temperatures (Figure 14).